enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 - Don't listen to your users.
 Watch them
 - Know thy platform

+---
 Got more mobile app design tips or questions?
-Tweet to us [@EnabledHQ](https://twitter.com/EnabledHQ)
+Tweet to us [@EnabledHQ](https://twitter.com/EnabledHQ) Or leave your feedback about our blog & website [here](https://enabled1.typeform.com/to/YcdNts).